citp/privacy-policy-historical/w/we/wes/westfield.com.au.md

-> *The following text is extracted and transformed from the westfield.com.au privacy policy that was archived on 2011-06-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110621212619id_/http%3A//westfield.com.au/au/help/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the westfield.com.au privacy policy that was archived on 2011-11-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111123201459id_/http%3A//www.westfield.com/au/help/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Australia
+# Privacy Policy

 ## Customers